Sarah Heard: Club and state rowing

 Born in Melbourne, Heard's senior rowing was done from the Melbourne University Rowing Club.

 Heard's first state representative selection came in 2002 to the Victorian youth eight contesting the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 She rowed in the youth eight again in 2003.
 Heard was selected in Victorian senior women's eights to contest the Queen's Cup at the Australian Championships on six consecutive occasions from 2004 to 2009.
 Those crews were victorious each year from 2005 to 2009.

 In Melbourne University colours she contested all three sweep-oared women's heavyweight national Australian titles at the Australian Rowing Championships in 2005, 2006, 2007, 2008 and two of those events in 2009.
-She won the coxless four national title in 2005, 2007, 2008 & 2009; the coxless pair title with Emily Martin in 2006; and won the national title in the women's eight in a composite Australian selection crew in 2007 and in a composite Victorian eight in 2009.
+She won the coxless four national title in 2005, 2007, 2008 and 2009; the coxless pair title with Emily Martin in 2006; and won the national title in the women's eight in a composite Australian selection crew in 2007 and in a composite Victorian eight in 2009.